SpikeInterface/spikeinterface/doc/import.rst

     import spikeinterface.full as si

-This import statement will import all of SpikeInterface modules as one flattened module.
+This import statement will import all of the SpikeInterface modules as one flattened module.
 Note that importing :code:`spikeinterface.full` will take a few extra seconds, because some modules use just-in-time :code:`numba` compilation performed at the time of import.
 We recommend this approach for advanced users, since it requires a deeper knowledge of the API.
-The advantage being that users with advanced API knowledge can access all functions using one alias.
+The advantage being that users can access all functions using one alias.

 Importing Individual Functions